 4-23-2019 – 2019 season Tour changes based on FAI rule changes for 2020 season: #1A (b) added, #1B added.

 The F5J USA Tour is allowing certain deviations to the FAI rules.
 These deviations are designed to enhance safety and remove barriers to participation and will be allowed at all Tour events.
 Note that the Advisory Group will review the need for deviations every year based on pilot feedback and the effectiveness of the deviations.

-1. FAI F5J Rules – The contest rules for each Qualifying Event must follow the latest official FAI F5J rules (posted here) with the following exceptions:
+1. FAI F5J Rules – The contest rules for each Qualifying Event must follow the latest official FAI F5J rules (posted here) with the following deviations and changes:

-Other FAI deviations will only be accepted if they are pre-approved by the advisory group.
+Other FAI deviations will only be accepted if they are pre-approved by the Tour advisory group.

 2. FAI rules highlights – The following FAI rules for F5J are highlighted here to address common questions:

 2A.
 Fly-offs – Normally, 3 or 4 fly-off rounds are flown after the qualifying rounds.
 However, as of the 2017 rules, the CD may elect to not have a fly-off if announced before the contest starts.